CHEMeDATA/CHEMeDATA.github.io/chemisty_object_detector.md

 # Chemistry object detector

-We describe here a method aiming at listing the [Chemistry Objects](chemisty_object.md) found in an archive file (.zip, BagIt, etc.).
+We sketch here a method aiming at listing the [Chemistry Objects](chemisty_object.md) found in an archive file (.zip, BagIt, etc.).

-The procedure consists in searching, in each folder of the archive, for a specific file name or a pattern of files and fulfil additional criteria (see "Short list" Table).
+The procedure consists in searching, in each folder of the archive, for a specific file name, magic number, etc, or a pattern of files and fulfil additional criteria (see "Short list" Table).
+For .zip files one may need to extract the list of the files.
+For [BagIt](https://en.wikipedia.org/wiki/BagIt) archive, reading the manifest should be enough.
+The manifest (manifest-XXX.txt where XXX is md5, sha1, *etc.*) is one of the *tags* (metadata about the *payload*) of the *bag*.

 Perspective: Develop methods to allow visitor of a repository to direclty visualize the Chemistry Objects listed for a given record.
 This will require to develop a resource providing a automated mecanism (API) to visualize the chemistry objects.